MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/transform-and-stream-real-time-events-to-lakehouse.md

 1. Select a **Consumer group** that reads the event data from your Azure event hub and then **Add**.

-1. You see the new source node appears in the canvas after the event hub source is created successfully.
-You can select the event hub node in the canvas, then the **Data preview** tab in the bottom pane to view the data inside the event hub.
+1. The new source node appears in the canvas after the event hub source is created successfully.
+Select the event hub node in the canvas, then the **Data preview** tab in the bottom pane to view the data inside the event hub.

    :::image type="content" source="./media/transform-and-stream-real-time-events-to-lakehouse/event-hub-source-preview.png" alt-text="Screenshot showing the event hub source preview." lightbox="./media/transform-and-stream-real-time-events-to-lakehouse/event-hub-source-preview.png" :::